 - 1. Provide a fieldwork experience that is clearly health-related. - 2.
-Provide and/or develop a fieldwork learning plan with the student (See Assessment.) - 3.
-Provide an adequate amount of substantive work so that students do not have excessive amounts of "down time" or "busy work."
+Provide and/or develop a fieldwork learning plan with the student (See Assessment.) - Provide an adequate amount of substantive work so that the student does not have excessive amounts of down time or busy work.
 Avoid excessive amounts of clerical work. - 4.
 Encourage student attendance and/or participation in appropriate meetings, workshops, trainings, and conferences. - 5.
-Encourage students to get involved with multiple agency projects, both new and ongoing. - 6.
-Encourage student observation/participation in official protocols, such as report writing and grant activities. - 7.
+Encourage the student to get involved with multiple agency projects, both new and ongoing. - 6.
+Encourage student observation/participation in official protocols, such as report

+- writing and grant activities. - 7.
 Enable the student to become familiar with federal, state and local legislation pertaining to the agency's work. - 8.
 Acquaint the student with the agency's mission, goals and roles in the community and the field of public health. - 9.
 Explain the role of the various departments within the agency in relation to the agency as a whole. - 10.
 Assist the student in identifying and developing a special project related to the mission and current work of the agency.
 (See Assessment.) - 11.
-Complete fieldwork student performance evaluations once per quarter.
+Complete two student performance evaluations, one at the mid-semester point and one at the end of the semester.
 (See Assessment.
 The student will provide and submit the form.) - 12.
 Maintain communication with the college supervisor as necessary throughout fieldwork. - 13.
 Share any concerns about the student's conduct, attendance, language, or other aspects of professionalism with the student and the college supervisor in a timely manner that allows the concerns to be addressed. - 14.
-Explain policies and practices related to confidentiality to the fieldwork student. - 15.
+Explain policies and practices related to confidentiality. - 15.
 Evaluate the college supervisor at the end of fieldwork.
 (The student will provide and submit the form.) - 16.
-Provide appropriate work and supervision for students throughout the fieldwork period.
-In the event of the agency supervisor's absence or a Joint Commission visit to a hospital, for example, students should not be told to stay home.
+Provide appropriate work and supervision for the student throughout the fieldwork period.
+In the event of the agency supervisor's absence or a Joint Commission visit to a hospital, for example, the student should not be told to stay home. - 17.
+Do not provide large amounts of time for the student to research and write their academic assignments, i.e., the project proposal and report, particularly on a weekly basis. - 18.
+Share any concerns about incidents or aspects of the student's learning environment with regard to equity and inclusion.